M.S. Program - Coastal Carolina University

 M.S.
 Coastal Marine and Wetland Studies

-The M.S. in Marine Science: Coastal Marine and Wetland Studies facilitate students to work with faculty on skill development, original research, projects, or professional experience in a broad array of marine fields.
+The M.S. in Marine Science: Coastal Marine and Wetland Studies facilitates students to work with faculty on skill development, original research, projects, or professional experience in a broad array of marine fields.
 Students completing the program have found employment with a variety of government organizations, universities, and the private sector.
 Recent graduates have found positions such as hydrographer for an NOAA consultant, a coastal scientist for a private sector firm, an officer in the NOAA Commissioned Officer Corps, a hydrologic technician with the USGS, and a lecturer at a university.
 Graduates of the CMWS program are also well prepared to pursue additional advanced degrees at CCU or other universities.

 APPLICATION DEADLINES